Build Metadata Reference

 Optionally append a regex pattern at the end - separated with a space - to only check the tags matching said pattern.
 Useful when apps tag non-release versions such as X.X-alpha, so you can filter them out with something like .*[0-9]$ which requires tag names to end with a digit.
 Example: UpdateCheckMode: Tags .*[0-9]$

-Optionally UpdateCheckData can be specified to extract version code and name from repository files you specify (instead of relying on the defaults used to match against otherwise, which in most cases is build.gradle or AndroidManifest.xml).
+Optionally UpdateCheckData can be specified to extract version code and name from repository files you specify (instead of relying on the defaults, which in most cases is build.gradle or AndroidManifest.xml).

 • HTTP - HTTP requests are used to determine the current version code and version name.
 This is controlled by the UpdateCheckData field, which is of the form urlcode|excode|urlver|exver.